 The Thrift Store was established in 1981.
 After renting at several sites, the organization decided in 1985 to purchase the 12th and Chestnut location.
 The Thrift store operated from that site for over 30 years.
 In 2016, the Ladies of Charity purchased its present Thrift Store building at 24th and Elm and moved the Thrift Store operation there in September, 2016.

 Our Service Today

 Since our Quincy beginnings over 85 years ago, the Ladies of Charity of Quincy has consistently addressed the needs of the under-served, unemployed and underemployed people in the Quincy area, regardless of race, creed, color, or country of origin.

-During this same year, nearly 120 active volunteers donated about 22,000 hours of service to the Ladies of Charity of Quincy.
+During this same year, over 120 active volunteers donated over 22,000 hours of service to the Ladies of Charity of Quincy.
 With over 150 members, Ladies of Charity of Quincy continues to serve in the spirit of St. Vincent de Paul and St. Louise de Marillac.